VoidSamuraj/SOS_Client_App/README.md

 <img src="https://img.shields.io/badge/Notifications-Android-purple?color=5C2D91" alt="Notifications Android">
 </p>

-## Purpose:
+### **Purpose:**
-The SOS application is designed to support the operations of a security company by automating and speeding up processes related to handling emergency requests.
-It ensures that users get quick and effective help in critical situations.
+The SOS application is designed to enhance the efficiency of security companies by automating emergency request processes.
+It ensures quick, effective assistance in critical situations.

-It works with <a href="https://github.com/VoidSamuraj/SOS_Server" target="_blank">SOS Server</a> and <a href="https://github.com/VoidSamuraj/SOS_Guard_App" target="_blank">SOS Guard</a>
+It integrates with the <a href="https://github.com/VoidSamuraj/SOS_Server" target="_blank">SOS Server</a> and <a href="https://github.com/VoidSamuraj/SOS_Guard_App" target="_blank">SOS Guard</a> applications.

 ![client](https://github.com/user-attachments/assets/cfb9ec30-0d2a-44ed-ab9a-646be7b1a207)